wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-solr-install.md

 # Install and use Solr on HDInsight Hadoop clusters

 Learn how to customize Windows based HDInsight cluster with Solr using Script Action, and how to use Solr to search data.
+For information on using Solr with a Linux-based cluster, see [Install and use Solr on HDinsight Hadoop clusters (Linux)](/documentation/articles/hdinsight-hadoop-solr-install-linux).

-You can install Solr on any type of cluster (Hadoop, Storm, HBase) on Azure HDInsight by using *Script Action*.
+You can install Solr on any type of cluster (Hadoop, Storm, HBase, Spark) on Azure HDInsight by using *Script Action*.
 A sample script to install Solr on an HDInsight cluster is available from a read-only Azure storage blob at [https://hdiconfigactions.blob.core.windows.net/solrconfigactionv01/solr-installer-v01.ps1](https://hdiconfigactions.blob.core.windows.net/solrconfigactionv01/solr-installer-v01.ps1).

 The sample script works only with HDInsight cluster version 3.1.
 For more information on HDInsight cluster versions, see [HDInsight cluster versions](/documentation/articles/hdinsight-component-versioning).